 The West Coast has more national parks than any other region.
-Two – Westland Tai Poutini and Paparoa – are entirely within the West Coast, and parts of Kahurangi, Arthur’s Pass and Mt Aspiring are also in the region.
-It also has the Victoria Forest Park and a large part of the Te Wāhipounamu – South West New Zealand World Heritage Area, which includes the whole of Westland Tai Poutini and Mt Aspiring national parks, and nearby conservation land.
+Two – Westland Tai Poutini and Paparoa – are entirely within the West Coast, and parts of Kahurangi, Arthur’s Pass and Mount Aspiring are also in the region.
+It also has the Victoria Forest Park and a large part of the Te Wāhipounamu – South West New Zealand World Heritage Area, which includes the whole of Westland Tai Poutini and Mount Aspiring national parks, and nearby conservation land.

 Using this item